Last Updated on 1 week ago by TodayWhy Editorial

 Still, former Pentagon UAP investigator Luis Elizondo called the release a “treasure trove of intelligence dating back to the 1940s,” noting the files demonstrate that the US government has treated UAPs as a serious national security matter for over seven decades.

-3. Tranche 2 (May 22): The Videos That Changed the Conversation
+3. UAP Files Tranche 2: The Videos That Changed the Conversation

 If Tranche 1 underwhelmed, Tranche 2 delivered.
 The May 22 release contained 64 files — 51 infrared and sensor videos, 6 PDF documents, and 7 NASA mission audio recordings.
 The footage was notably sharper than Tranche 1, and several clips have proven genuinely difficult for analysts to explain.